ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check
 System validates the registration machine, registration officer, and registration center details to ensure that the packet is received from the verified source.
 Also validates those devices that are used for packet creation, to ensure that the devices are verified.
-Refer below the process:
+Refer below for the process:
 1. Fetches the registration machine ID, officer ID, center ID, and GPS from the database.
 Then validates if machine ID, center ID, GPS, and officer ID are sync in the master databases as follows:
    * Checks if the center ID was active in center master table when packet was created.
    * Checks if the machine ID was active in machine master table when packet was created.